fwhdzh/FaultFuzz/README.md

 ```

-In this example, since startConnection has been annotated with @Inject, the call to startConnection in the second line of the main function will be treated as an I/O point.
+In this scenario, since the function `startConnection` has been annotated with @Inject, the call to startConnection on the second line of the main function will be recognized as an I/O point.

-Users need to set "useInjectAnnotation=true" in the FaultFuzz configuration file for SUT to tell FaultFuzz to handle the annotations.
+To enable FaultFuzz to process these annotations, users must either select `App-level network I/O points` in the configuration page of the FaultFuzz frontEnd website or set `useInjectAnnotation=true` in the FaultFuzz configuration file for the system under test (SUT).

 <!-- Once the user has completed all the annotations, they need to use the following command to extract the relevant information into <info_file>: